Last Updated on 17 December, 2020 by Veronica

 The Kinderdijk Mills

 They were in operation until 80 or 90 years ago.
 Today, much more powerful pumps are used to maintain the water level.

 When you arrive in Kinderdijk, you will find some office to pay for the ticket.
 Look, seeing the mills is completely free and does not require paying the entrance fee.
 This ticket is to see an interpretation center and a mill inside, but you are not obliged to pay for it.

 This visit will easily take you two to three hours since you have to take the waterbus that takes a while and then everything is done by walking or cycling.
 I really recommend you to go by bike because it makes everything much more comfortable and less tiring.
 Furthermore, the bike can be carried on the waterbus.

 What to see in Rotterdam in two days

 Your second day in Rotterdam is to visit what you didn’t have enough time for on the first day.
-If you want to give time to everything, our recommendations are to spend the morning at the Boijmans Van Museum Beuningen and eat in the museum itself, then strolls through the harbour on the Spido, walk the streets of Rotterdam, and get closer to the Witte Huis, visit the Van Nelle factory (only with guided visit).
+If you want to give time to everything, our recommendations are to spend the morning at the Boijmans Van Museum Beuningen and eat in the museum itself, then strolls through the harbor on the Spido, walk the streets of Rotterdam, and get closer to the Witte Huis, visit the Van Nelle factory (only with a guided visit).

 Visit the Boijmans Van Beuningen Museum

 Spido, Visit to the Port of Rotterdam

 The tour lasts about 75 minutes and there are also afternoon departures in the summer.